-Figure 11.18 summarizes the expected errors (including only thermal noise and cosmic variance, not systematics) on the spherically-averaged power spectrum.
+Figure 12.20 summarizes the expected errors (including only thermal noise and cosmic variance, not systematics) on the spherically averaged power spectrum.
 The thin curves show a forecast for an experiment four times larger than the MWA (but otherwise with identical parameters, comparable to the best constraints expected from the first generation of experiments).
-We assume 1000 hours of integration on a single field (roughly one-year of realistic observing conditions), bin the observed
+We assume 1,000 hours of integration on a single field (roughly 1-year of realistic observing conditions), the observed modes binned into segments of width $\Delta k = k/2$ (as shown by the horizontal bars), and a radial survey width corresponding to 6 MHz (or $\Delta z \sim 0.5$).